lorancou/progfolio/README.md

 - MySQL server (version >= 5.0)

 Rename the following files:
-- php/config.inc.php5.template -> php/config.inc.php5
+- php/config.inc.php.template -> php/config.inc.php
-- php/config-en.inc.php5.template -> php/config-en.inc.php5
+- php/config-en.inc.php.template -> php/config-en.inc.php
-- php/config-fr.inc.php5.template -> php/config-fr.inc.php5
+- php/config-fr.inc.php.template -> php/config-fr.inc.php

 Enter the connection info for your MySQL server in the first one.
 Make sure you also set proper permissions on this file so that nobody can read your plain text password.
 Then import db/structure.sql in your server's database (using phpmyadmin for instance).
 It's ready!
-Just open index.php5 in a browser.
+Just open index.php in a browser.
 Contact me for troubleshooting.

 Known issues